Lynette Scavo: Season 7

 While raising their new baby daughter Paige, Tom is diagnosed with male postpartum depression.
 She invites her old college roommate, Renee Perry, to stay when she learns of her on-going divorce.
 But she is astonished that Renee is taking Tom's diagnosis seriously.
 Renee (who is still staying in the Scavo home) warns Lynette that she should take Tom's concerns more seriously, but Lynette ignores this.
-Lynette is especially angered when she learns that Tom has been confiding in Renee, listening to his problems when Lynette will not.
-One evening, Lynette learns that the two have gone to dinner but left a message for her to join them if she wishes.
-Angry, Lynette meets the two at a restaurant just as they are discussing Lynette's dismissive behavior towards Tom.
-Lynette pulls Renee aside and tells her that it is inappropriate to be so close to Tom and demands that their current friendship be toned down.
+After Tom and Renee go out to dinner, Lynette tells her she needs to spend less time with Tom.
 That night, Lynette realizes she needs to be there for her husband more often and the two decide to simply talk to each other rather than make love, thus making progress in their marriage.
-Renee later apologizes to Lynette and is forgiven, and reveals that she has just bought Edie Britt's former home on Wisteria Lane.
-Lynette is hesitant to the idea, but happy nonetheless.
-In private, Tom warns Renee that it may be a bad idea for her to be their neighbor because he is afraid Lynette may find out about "something that happened" between him and Renee years earlier.
+Renee later apologizes to Lynette and is forgiven and reveals that she has just bought Edie Britt's former home on Wisteria Lane.
+Lynette is hesitant to the idea, but happy, nonetheless.